douglasgreen/outlines/computing/operating_systems/linux.md

 7.  **tr (Translate)**: Used for translating or deleting characters from a string.
 For example, converting lowercase to uppercase.

 8.  **diff**: Compares files line by line and outputs the differences between them.
-It\'s crucial for comparing versions of files.
+It's crucial for comparing versions of files.

 ##### System Monitoring and Performance

 1.  **top**: Provides a dynamic, real-time view of running processes.
 It displays system summary information and a list of tasks currently managed by the kernel.

-2.  **htop**: An enhanced version of \'top\', with an interactive interface for process management.
+2.  **htop**: An enhanced version of 'top', with an interactive interface for process management.

 3.  **vmstat (Virtual Memory Statistics)**: Reports information about processes, memory, paging, block IO, traps, and CPU activity.